Elchanz3/android_kernel_samsung_r11s/Documentation/driver-api/pm/devices.rst

 Drivers must also be prepared to notice that the device has been removed while the system was powered down, whenever that's physically possible.
-PCMCIA, MMC, USB, Firewire, SCSI, and even IDE are common examples of buses where common Linux platforms will see such removal.
+PCMCIA, MMC, USB, Firewire, SCSI, and even IDE are common examples of busses where common Linux platforms will see such removal.
 Details of how drivers will notice and handle such removals are currently bus-specific, and often involve a separate thread.